sjentsch/lsjDocs/lsj/Ch15_FactorAnalysis_2.rst

 .. ----------------------------------------------------------------------------

-For components 1, 2, 3 and 4 the pattern of component loadings closely matches the putative factors specified in :numref:`fig-efa2`.
+For components 1, 2, 3 and 4 the pattern of component loadings closely matches the putative factors specified in :numref:`tab-bfi`.
 And component 5 is pretty close, with four of the five observed variables that putatively measure “Openness” loading pretty well onto the component.
 Variable ``O4`` doesn’t quite seem to fit though, as the component solution in :numref:`fig-pca5`